nurmohammed840/tftp.rs/docs/src/Details.md

 <style>
     .column { float: left; width: 33.33%; padding: 5px; box-sizing: border-box;  }
-    /* Clearfix (clear floats) */
     .row::after { content: ""; clear: both; display: table; }
-    /* Responsive layout - makes the three columns stack on top of each other instead of next to each other */
     @media screen and (max-width: 500px) { .column { width: 100%; }
 </style>
 <div class="row">